mfurqaan31/PDF-tools_gui/README.md

 check all the progs i they run on all os.

-Do this quickly

 check the following:

-if no pdf selected it must exit
+if no pdf selected it must exit.

-if pdf or image is encrypted it must quit
+if pdf or image is encrypted it must quit.

 in split_pdf, img_to_pdf everything must be in center and fixed gui window like in merge pdf inshort all progs must have fixed window geometry.

+Do this quickly and host it